NethackHero/hello-world/Notes.md

 Change to use channel instead of stream to get logo, and information like that. //decided not to do this switch, because we have to call the JSON for stream anyways to check for online/offline, and we will actually be saving an extra JSON call if the stream was online (this will depend how heavy on the system per call is.
 A benefit however, is that it may be less code, and code that is more easily understandable.

 ===========================
+What we did previously:

+Make the buttons look like tabs instead of buttons.

 Tighten up the outer container.
 (Margins)

 included bootstrap links and added div containers to search and channel loading sections.